First Central American Civil War: Aftermath

-On June 4, 1829, the Morazán government issued a law imposing the death penalty on all members of the Aycinena Clan who had participated in the conservative government of Guatemala, including Irisarri, prior to the return to the treasury of the wages from his three years of work and the confiscation of all his property.
-Irisarri managed to escape from the Salvadoran prison on January 7, 1830 and embarked from Acajutla for Guayaquil, in Ecuador, where he took refuge.
+On 4 June 1829, the Morazán government issued a law imposing the death penalty on all members of the Aycinena Clan who participated in Guatemala's conservative government, including Irisarri, prior to the return to the treasury of the wages from his three years of work and the confiscation of all his property.
+Irisarri escaped from the Salvadoran prison on 7 January 1830 and embarked from Acajutla for Guayaquil, Ecuador where he took refuge.